Hermle Grandfather Clocks and Hermle Grandmother Clocks

 The original Grandfather Clock referred to a floor clock in London’s George Hotel.
 As the story goes, the hotel was owned by two brothers.
 The death of one of them caused the clock to malfunction, resulting in the death of the second brother.
 The story inspired the song “My Grandfather’s Clock,” composed in 1875 by Henry Clay Work.

 Grandfather clocks are also commonly known as longcase clocks, tall-case clocks or simply floor clocks.
 The name goes back to the shape and size of the grandfather clock with grandfather clocks typically standing 6 to 8 feet tall.
-Grandfather Clocks are usually elaborately carved, made out of precious wood, have beautifully enameled or engraved dials (otherwise known as clock faces) and are true family heirlooms.
+Traditional Grandfather Clocks are usually elaborately carved, made out of precious wood, have beautifully enameled or engraved dials (otherwise known as clock faces) and are true family heirlooms.

 There are also grandmother clocks, a smaller and more delicate version of the grandfather clock.
 If you compare the clocks from Hermle Alexandria Grandmother Clock Collection to other floor clocks such as Shelborne or Berlin Grandfather Clock, you will notice how much more slender and shorter these clocks are.
 That variety gives any grandfather clock buyer the opportunity to shop for a clock that fits not only the desired style but also the space available.